aa-del9/rag-file-explorer/frontend/README.md

-# RAG File Explorer - Frontend
+# IntelliFile - Frontend

 A modern, intelligent document explorer built with Next.js 15, React 19, and TanStack Query.
-This frontend connects to the RAG File Explorer backend to provide semantic search, document browsing, and AI-powered document insights.
+This frontend connects to the IntelliFile backend to provide semantic search, document browsing, and AI-powered document insights.

 ## Features

-- **📂 Document Explorer** - Browse and manage your documents with grid/list views
+- **📂 IntelliFile Explorer** - Browse and manage your documents with grid/list views
 - **🔍 Global Search** - Semantic search powered by AI embeddings
 - **🎛️ Advanced Filters** - Filter by file type, date range, page count, file size, and tags
 - **📊 Sorting Controls** - Sort by name, date, size, page count, or relevance